choulab/lab-website/content/authors/abdulmateen/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- alumni
+- Alumni
 ---
-Abdulmateen is a member of the Chou lab and a masters student in the Institute of Biomaterials and Biomedical Engineering at the University of Toronto.
+Abdulmateen is an alumnus of the Chou lab.
+He obtained his MASc degree in January 2022.
 His research interests include DNA Nanotechnology, Molecular Biology, Molecular Engineering, and Synthetic Biology.

-Before joining IBBME in September 2019, Abdulmateen completed his undergraduate degree in Biochemistry at McMaster University in Hamilton, Ontario.
+Prior to joining the Chou lab, Abdulmateen completed his undergraduate degree in Biochemistry at McMaster University in Hamilton, Ontario.
 Abdulmateen also completed a 4th year independent research project focused on Wnt Signaling in Stem Cell Biology under the supervision of Dr. Bradley Doble in the Stem Cell and Cancer Research Institute (SCC-RI).

 When he's not doing science, Abdulmateen enjoys powerlifting, exploring the latest technology, and playing sports (Basketball, Football, Soccer).